ap-actual/vor-nav/README.md

 Trajectory data was upsampled to **10 Hz** using PCHIP interpolation:

 - Prevents oscillations between sparse data points
-- Preserves monotonicity of trajectory

 #### NED Frame Conversion

-Velocity was converted into the North-East-Down (NED) frame:
+Velocity was converted into the North-East-Down (NED) frame which is conventionally the Nav Frame:

 $$
 V_h = \sqrt{V^2 - V_{\text{vertical}}^2}